carolcal/42_minitalk/README.md

 ## But what are UNIX signals?
 UNIX signals are a form of inter-process communication (IPC) used to notify processes that an event has occurred.
 Signals can be sent by a process to another process (or to itself) to communicate information, often triggering specific actions.

-In this project, we use signals to send data between the client and server:

-- SIGUSR1: This signal is used to represent the binary value 1.
-- SIGUSR2: This signal represents the binary value 0.

 Signals are asynchronous, which means they can interrupt the normal flow of a program.
 For example, the server process will be paused until a signal is received, at which point it processes the signal and continues.
 This project uses signals for both communication and synchronization between the client and server.

 ### Why Use Signals?
-The use of signals allows for efficient and lightweight communication between the server and the client.
+It allows a more efficient and lightweight communication between the server and the client.
 Instead of relying on more complex methods like sockets or files, signals provide a simple mechanism to convey information.
 This is particularly suitable for small projects and exercises to understand low-level process management in UNIX systems.

 ## `signal` library
 To manage UNIX signals, the project utilizes the signal library.
 Here’s a breakdown of the key components used: